hotwax/oms-documentation/deployment&configuration/nifi/data-provenance.md

 **Access FlowFile Details:**

-1. Right-click on the desired FlowFile within the NiFi interface.
+1. Right-click on the desired processor within the NiFi interface.
 2. Select the "View Details" option from the context menu.

 **Navigate to Content Tab:**